AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <center><b>Now is when you do the science part 🙂</b></center>
 <br>
 Above we barely scratched the surface on just a handful of things.
 Here's where your questions and the experimental design start to guide how you go further.
 In [the paper](https://www.frontiersin.org/articles/10.3389/fmicb.2015.01470/full){:target="_blank"} this dataset came from for instance we ended up incorporating other seafloor basalt studies to identify what looked to be conserved taxa that showed up everywhere (like a sulfur-oxidizing gammaproteobacterium, *Thioprofundum lithotrophicum*), and we also identified that there seems to be a basalt-hosted Thaumarchaeota (*Nitrosopumilus* sp.) distinct from those present in the bottom water samples we analyzed; this was interesting to us because the genus has a known water-column version (*N. maritimus*) and sediment version (*N. koreensis*), and it seems there may also be a basalt-hosted counterpart that exists in relatively high abundance and may play a substantial role in ammonia oxidation and chemolithoautotrophy globally on deepsea basalts.
 And this is what I mean about marker-gene data being a tool for hypothesis generation: this bug can now be targeted with metagenomics and ultimately culturing efforts so we can try to figure out if it is actually playing a substantial role in biogeochemical cycling and the chemical transformation of much of the seafloor (my money's on yes, naturally).
-If you want to see more of how this dataset ended up, check out the discussion section of the [paper](https://www.frontiersin.org/articles/10.3389/fmicb.2015.01470/full){:target="_blank"}, it's written pretty well 🙂
+If you want to see more of how this dataset ended up, check out the discussion section of the [paper](https://www.frontiersin.org/articles/10.3389/fmicb.2015.01470/full){:target="_blank"}, as an independent party I must say it's written pretty well 🙂